Lumexralph/blog-site/content/posts/iris-flower-classification/index.md

 ### Identify Irises

-Irises have influenced the design of the French fleur-de-lis, are commonly used in the Japanese art of flower arrangement known as Ikebana, and underlie the floral scents of the “essence of violet” perfume [Link].
+Irises have influenced the design of the French fleur-de-lis, are commonly used in the Japanese art of flower arrangement known as Ikebana, and underlie the floral scents of the “essence of violet” perfume.
 They’re also the subject of this well-known machine learning project, in which you must create an ML model capable of sorting irises based on five factors into one of three classes: Iris Setosa, Iris Versicolour, and Iris Virginica.